 Ask yourself what you will be using your deck for.
 You need to have a clear goal for what the deck is used for and with that in mind you can properly plan for the design.
 Are you building a patio to have an outdoor meal, to have a quiet place to relax or will you be hosting parties?

 If you are looking forward to having a quiet place to relax, then you’ll need shade covers or maybe fence off the deck from neighbours.
 If you plan on hosting outdoor parties, you need to have a lot of open space.

 Ask yourself these questions before you get started on the building stage:

-- Lighting is crucial, not just for looks but safety as well.
-Whether it’s deck lights or prefer to have to stair lights, ask yourself what’s the best lighting for my patio.
+- Lighting is crucial, not just for looks but for safety as well.
+Whether it’s deck lights or prefer to have stair lights, ask yourself what’s the best lighting for your patio.

 - How private do you want your patio?
 Do you need privacy screens or do you need it fenced off?

 - Do you plan on having outdoor speakers or do you plan on just bringing portable speakers?

 - Last but not least, it’s BBQ season, meaning you need to consider if you need a gas line hooked up or simply use propane?

 If you have a deck already, inspect it thoroughly before you start hosting events on it.
 I have heard of too many decks collapsing and injuring people.
 It’s always a good idea to have a home inspector come in and inspect your deck.